 We are obsessed with mind/body/bio-hacking for optimal health and lifestyle.
 We had hacked about everything else, or studied someone who had.
 But no one had hacked wine for life optimization.
 It was a natural extension for us to figure out how to optimize drinking for the highest pleasure.
 We wanted to quantify the experience.
 As we are obsessive self quantifiers and soulful wine lovers, it was the perfect opportunity for us to serve, contribute and make a difference in the lives of others.

-Because we want to make sure our wines meet very specific criteria for our own nutrition and diet programs (Our Dry Farm Wine founders are Ketogenic, Cyclical Ketogenic and one of us is Low/Slow Carb), we are very specific and rigorous in how we quantify and analyze our wines for optimal body and mind enjoyment.
+Because we want to make sure our wines meet very specific criteria for our own nutrition and diet programs (Our Dry Farm Wine founders are Ketogenic, Cyclical Ketogenic and one of us is Low/Slow Carb), we are very specific and rigorous in how we quantify and analyze our wines for purity.

 All of our wines are scrutinized and investigated carefully to meet our exact and specific standards, including lab analysis by a certified enologist.
 First, a wine must be soulful and delicious and then it must meet our purity standards.